SemukeloMathe/SemukeloMathe/README.md

 I’m on a mission to become a **Software Engineer**, building efficient, scalable, and innovative software that makes a difference.
 I’m currently pursuing a BSc IT degree while developing my skills in full-stack development and cloud technologies.
 When I'm not deep in code or tech theory, you’ll probably find me thinking five moves ahead on a chessboard ♟️

 Currently polishing my JavaScript, Python, and React skills.
-I plan to dive into PHP, C++, Java, and C# soon.
+I plan to dive into C++ and Java.
 You could say I'm building a full-stack mind 🧠

 Fun fact?
 My family calls me *Professor* 😄.
 Maybe it's the obsession with learning… or maybe it is the sleepless nights on my computer 👨🏽‍💻